ramanraja/ionic-docs/docs/angular/your-first-app/4-loading-photos.md

 }
 ```

-After, call this new method in `tab2.page.ts` so that when the user first navigates to Tab 2 (the Photo Gallery), all photos are loaded and displayed on the screen.
+Finally, add this new method to the `Tab2Page` class in `tab2.page.ts` so that when the user first navigates to Tab 2 (the Photo Gallery), all photos are loaded and displayed on the screen.

 ```tsx
 async ngOnInit() {